lmullen/jsr/_source/issues/vol15/mcvickar.markdown

 and 1932, many prominent leaders in the Church of God's hierarchy actively handled serpents and many more wrote and spoke in defense of the practice.
-During this period, no less than seven State Overseers of the Church of God handled snakes during revival meetings.xx Tomlinson, the church's first General Overseer, developed a theological justification for the practice that many handlers reference to this day.
+During this period, no less than seven State Overseers of the Church of God handled snakes during revival meetings. [^20] Tomlinson, the church's first General Overseer, developed a theological justification for the practice that many handlers reference to this day.
 Further, the Church of God's initial acceptance of the practice led to conflict with other pentecostal bodies and became an important wedge